dotnet/docs-aspire/docs/fundamentals/dashboard/configuration.md

 :::code language="razor" source="snippets/BrowserTelemetry/BrowserTelemetry.Web/Pages/Shared/_Layout.cshtml" highlight="31-38":::

+> [!TIP]
-The bundling and minification of the JavaScript code is beyond the scope of this article.
+> The bundling and minification of the JavaScript code is beyond the scope of this article.
 For the complete working example of how to configure the JavaScript OTEL SDK to send telemetry to the dashboard, see the [browser telemetry sample](https://github.com/dotnet/aspire/tree/main/playground/BrowserTelemetry).

 ## Resources